Information for visitors to Hawaiʻi island

 What is happening at Kīlauea Volcano?

 - Hawai‘i Volcanoes National Park: Currently, no active lava can be viewed from any publicly accessible areas of Hawai‘i Volcanoes National Park (HVNP); however, during evening hours, the glow from the molten lava can be observed.
 Viewing the eruption is very popular and HVNP has had an increase in visitors.
 Please stay informed, follow safety guidelines, avoid crowding, and mālama ʻāina (care for the land).
 Be sure to check current HVNP Alerts & Conditions before visiting.
 The summit area and Kahuku Unit can be impacted by hazardous volcanic gas, particles, and ashfall.
 Individuals with pre-existing respiratory conditions should have their medications available when visiting the Park, as conditions can change rapidly and air quality can reach unhealthy levels very quickly.
 It is important to follow precautions to avoid the transmission of COVID-19.
-Please wear face coverings, keep a distance of 6 feet between yourself and others and wash your hands or use hand sanitizer frequently.
 Do not visit the park if you feel unwell.
 The National Historic Parks in West Hawai‘i are open as usual.

-- Air quality impacts: Volcanic pollution on the island is an ongoing condition that accompanies the eruption of Kīlauea and has been present over the last 35 years.
+- Air quality impacts: Volcanic pollution on the island is an ongoing condition that accompanies the eruption of Kīlauea, and now Mauna Loa, and has been present over the last 35 years.
 Volcanic pollution is mainly composed of:

 - SO2 gas and fine particles (PM2.5), also known as vog, from Kīlauea’s fissure and summit eruptions.
 Fine particles are largely responsible for the visible haze observed downwind of the vents and along the Kona coast.